 We'll be working with Multnomah County and Clackamas County to understand maintenance and restoration needs for local roads used to access the facility site during construction.
 We also plan to monitor road conditions before and during construction and will take corrective action as needed in coordination with the counties.

 What measures are being taken to account for safety of children and cyclists given the volume and type of traffic anticipated?

-We are committed to the safety of the community.
-We will develop traffic safety measures during design using community input to fully understand the needs of pedestrians, cyclists, and other road users.
+We're committed to the safety of the community.
+We'll develop traffic safety measures during design using community input to fully understand the needs of pedestrians, cyclists, and other road users.